Privacy notice: NHS Surrey Heartlands

 Under data protection legislation the ICB is required to have a Data Protection Officer (DPO) whose role is to:

-The ICB’s Data Protection Office is Daniel Lo Russo.
-You can contact Daniel via email.
+The ICB’s Data Protection Officer is Kirsty Gibbons.
+You can contact the Data Protection Officer via email.
 Further information regarding the role of the DPO can be found on the Information Commissioner’s Office website.

 Other people with related responsibilities